sclabs/sclangular/README.md

 Philosophy
 ----------

 Yes, this is Yet Another Angular Boilerplate Template.
 But we have opinions just like everyone else.
-We're mainly interested in two things.
+We're mainly interested in three things.

 ### Simplicity